arckinteractive/block_users/README.md

 # block_users
-block users and prevent them from seeing your profile or messaging you
+Adds an option to block users from seeing most of your content.